prateek272002/ocr-assignment/README.md

 OCR App made using MERN tech stack which allows user to give image as input and do OCR recogination on the image and save in information in database.Many CRUD operation are also their such as Search By Name, Update By Identification ID, Delete by Identification ID.

-I was successfully able to deploy the frontend part but was not able to host this project.But I am attaching a video link of project working.
+I was successfully able to deploy this project.But I am attaching a video link of project working.

 Video of live demo on project when not hosted:[Live-Demo](https://drive.google.com/file/d/1tJrUQn7ahVxn58-qYjEW0k5XnUGYFE3b/view?usp=sharing)